 The digital pen is highly pressure-sensitive, putting control right in the user’s hands.
 Anyone using the pen is afforded control and fluidity to work out their thoughts quickly and creatively.

-Most pen tablets has programmable shortcut buttons which enable you to speed up your workflow in any software you choose to use with it.
+Most pen tablets have programmable shortcut buttons, enabling you to speed up your workflow in any software you choose to use with it.

-There can also be ergonomic benefits, especially for individuals who already have carpal tunnel syndrome, for example.
+There are also ergonomic benefits, especially for individuals who already have carpal tunnel syndrome, for example.

-However, since there are so many different types, models, and brands out there, finding the right drawing tablet for you can be confusing and overwhelming.
+However, since there are so many different types, models, and brands out there, finding the right drawing tablet for you to take notes can be confusing and overwhelming.

-What is the best note taking app using a graphics tablet?
+What is the best note taking app that supports pen input?

 There are several great apps on the market that are ideal for taking notes.
-Here are some of the best options:
+Here are some of the best options to stand out:

-Not all note taking apps support pen input.
-If you want to take lots of handwritten notes with a stylus, OneNote, Evernote, Google Keep, Notability, Goodnotes, Xournal++, and Squid are best note-taking app for that.
+Note that not all note taking apps support pen input.
+If you want to take lots of handwritten notes with a stylus, OneNote, Evernote, Google Keep, Notability, Goodnotes, Apple Notes, Xournal++, and Squid are the best apps for that Purpose.

-What Types of Pen Tablet are Available for note taking?
+How many types of Pen Tablets are available for note taking?

 These are the simplest, lacking a screen, they connect with your computer (windows, mac, linux, and chrome OS) over USB or wireless (2.4GHz wifi or bluetooth), cheapest (most below $100), making them quite versatile.